-8 Feedback from consultation
+8. Feedback from consultation

+8.1 At the time of writing this report, the Big Conversation is still underway.

-- 8.1 Up until 31 December, a total of around 2,000 comments had been received by the County Council via the on-line Big Conversation site and Have Your Say mailbox; over 250 letters, feedback forms and phone calls; and up to 2,000 more responses through specific engagement led by departments.
+Up until December 31st, in the region of 2000 comments had been made via the on-line Big Conversation site and Have Your Say mailbox; over 250 letters, feedback forms and phone calls; and up to 2000 more responses through specific engagement led by departments.

 To date, the majority of responses have been concerned with specific budget proposals.
 Where residents have commented on the overall direction for the County Council, the majority have wanted the council to make savings in a way which has least impact on services, particularly those for vulnerable people.
-(Appendix 4 sets out a summary of responses analysed up until 31 December 2010).
+(Appendix 4 sets out a summary of responses analysed up until 31st December 2010)

+Click here to view responses up to 10 January 2011 deadline

-- 8.2 One element of the consultation was a series of stakeholder discussions, externally facilitated, designed to gather the views from a range of different groups about the impact of the proposed budget savings.
-These were delivered in five, two-hour long events held in November and December 2010.
-The following Norfolk-based groups and sectors were represented:
+One element of the consultation was a series of stakeholder discussions, externally facilitated, designed to gather the views from a range of different groups about the impact of the proposed budget savings.
+These were delivered in five, two-hour long events held in November and December 2010 The following Norfolk based groups and sectors were represented:

 - Voluntary groups

-- Businesses
+- B usinesses

 - Healthcare sector

 - Education sector

 - Young People

-- 8.3 In general, the County Council's proposal for a smaller, more strategic set of core roles was supported, and stakeholders recognised the rationale behind the proposal and the need to achieve this.
+In general, the County Council's proposal for a smaller more strategic set of core roles was supported and stakeholders recognised the rationale behind the proposal and the need to achieve this.
 There was support for ensuring that communities are engaged and that service delivery should be high quality and targeted at those most in need.
-A full summary of the findings from these events is included in Appendix 4. - 8.4 With regard to Cultural Services (of which the Norfolk Record Office forms a part), the specific budget proposals attracted 158 comments from members of the public, service users, volunteers, and key stakeholder organisations.
+A full summary of the findings from these events is included in Appendix 4.